 This article is for informational purposes only and does not constitute legal or immigration advice.
 Consult a regulated Canadian immigration consultant or lawyer for advice specific to your situation.

-The rule is stated plainly on the IRCC Help Centre: “Unless we tell you otherwise, all supporting documents must be in English or French.”
-That phrase “unless we tell you otherwise” is important — always check the specific guide and document checklist for your immigration program, because some programs have additional or slightly different requirements.
-The baseline rule, however, applies across virtually every IRCC application category.
+The IRCC Help Centre states it plainly: “Unless we tell you otherwise, all supporting documents must be in English or French.”
+Pay attention to that phrase, “unless we tell you otherwise.”
+Always check the specific guide and document checklist for your immigration program, because some programs add requirements or word them slightly differently.
+The baseline rule, though, applies across nearly every IRCC application category.

 When a document is not in English or French, IRCC requires three things to be submitted together:

-These three components must all be present.
+All three pieces have to be there.
 A translation without the certified copy of the original is incomplete.
 A certified copy without a translation tells the officer nothing.
-And a translation from a non-certified translator without a supporting affidavit is non-compliant.
+A translation from a non-certified translator without a supporting affidavit is non-compliant.
 Any one of these missing pieces can trigger a return of your application.

-What Is a “Certified Photocopy” of the Original?
+What Counts as a “Certified Photocopy” of the Original

-A certified photocopy is a readable photocopy of your original document that has been certified as a true copy by an authorized person — typically a notary public, commissioner of oaths, or a professional in a similar authorized role.
+A certified photocopy is a readable copy of your original document that an authorized person has certified as a true copy, usually a notary public, a commissioner of oaths, or someone in a similar authorized role.
 You and your family members cannot certify copies of your own documents.
-The certified photocopy requirement exists because IRCC needs to verify that the translation is based on a genuine document, not a draft, an unofficial printout, or an altered copy.
+The requirement exists because IRCC needs to confirm the translation is based on a genuine document, not a draft, an unofficial printout, or an altered copy.
 Your certified translator will generally produce the certified photocopy as part of the translation process, certifying that the copy they worked from matches the original.
-Keep the original document itself safe — you may need to present it at a future point in your application.
+Keep the original document itself safe, because you may need to present it later in your application.
+A certified photocopy for translation is a separate step from document authentication and apostille, which Global Affairs Canada handles only when a specific program asks for it.

 Who Cannot Translate Your Documents

 IRCC is explicit: translations by family members are not accepted.
-The IRCC Help Centre states this directly on the police certificate translation page, and it applies equally to all document types.
-In addition to family members, the restriction extends to the applicant themselves and to their authorized representative (such as an immigration consultant or lawyer).
-Even if a family member happens to hold a professional translation credential, IRCC regards this as a conflict of interest and will not accept the translation.
-This is one of the most common reasons applications are returned — applicants assume a bilingual family member can handle this, when in fact an independent qualified translator must be used.
+The Help Centre states this directly on the police certificate translation page, and it applies to every document type.
+The restriction also covers the applicant and their authorized representative, such as an immigration consultant or lawyer.
+Even if a family member holds a professional translation credential, IRCC treats this as a conflict of interest and will not accept the translation.
+This is one of the most common reasons applications come back.
+People assume a bilingual relative can handle it, when IRCC actually requires an independent qualified translator.

-Certified Translators vs. Affidavit Translators: The Critical Difference
+Certified Translators vs. Affidavit Translators, the Difference That Trips People Up

-Here is where many applicants — and even some translators — create problems.
-IRCC distinguishes between two routes for satisfying the translation requirement, and the route you take changes what paperwork is needed.
+This is where many applicants, and even some translators, create problems.
+IRCC accepts two routes for meeting the translation requirement, and the route you take changes what paperwork you need.

 Route 1: A Canadian Certified Translator (No Affidavit Required)

 A certified translator is a member in good standing of a provincial or territorial translation association in Canada.
-Per the IRCC citizenship guide, Canadian certified translators do not need to supply an affidavit — their stamp and membership number are sufficient.
-This is a meaningful administrative advantage: it reduces the paperwork in your application and eliminates the risk that an improperly commissioned affidavit will cause a rejection.
+Per the IRCC citizenship guide, Canadian certified translators do not need to supply an affidavit.
+Their stamp and membership number are enough.
+That is a real administrative advantage: it cuts the paperwork in your application and removes the risk that an improperly commissioned affidavit causes a rejection.

 In Ontario, the certifying body is the Association of Translators and Interpreters of Ontario (ATIO).
-The title “Certified Translator” is a reserved title under Ontario law — the Province of Ontario enacted legislation in 1989 granting this designation exclusively to ATIO members who have passed a certification examination and agreed to the association’s code of professional ethics.
+“Certified Translator” is a title reserved under Ontario law.
+The Province of Ontario passed legislation in 1989 granting the designation exclusively to ATIO members who have passed a certification examination and agreed to the association’s code of professional ethics.
 Only ATIO members may legally use that title in Ontario.
-When you receive a translation bearing an ATIO seal and membership number, IRCC can verify the translator’s credentials, and no affidavit is required.
+When you receive a translation carrying an ATIO seal and membership number, IRCC can verify the translator’s credentials, and no affidavit is required.
 To understand exactly what that designation means in practice, see our explanation of what ATIO certification covers.

-Other provincial associations that IRCC recognizes include OTTIAQ (Quebec) and STIBC (British Columbia).
-Any member in good standing of an official Canadian provincial translation association satisfies IRCC’s certified translator standard without needing an affidavit.
+Other provincial associations IRCC recognizes include OTTIAQ (Quebec) and STIBC (British Columbia), which along with ATIO are member bodies of the Canadian Translators, Terminologists and Interpreters Council.
+Any member in good standing of an official Canadian provincial translation association meets IRCC’s certified translator standard without an affidavit.

 Route 2: A Non-Certified Translator with an Affidavit

 If the translator is not a member of a recognized provincial association, they must provide an affidavit.
-Per IRCC’s own definition, an affidavit for a translation is “a document that says the translation is a true and accurate version of the original text.”
-The translator swears to the accuracy of their work in front of a commissioner authorized to administer oaths in the country where they live — typically a notary public or commissioner of oaths in Canada.
+By IRCC’s own definition, an affidavit for a translation is “a document that says the translation is a true and accurate version of the original text.”
+The translator swears to the accuracy of their work in front of a commissioner authorized to administer oaths in the country where they live, usually a notary public or commissioner of oaths in Canada.

-The practical problems with the affidavit route: it requires a separate appointment with a notary or commissioner, adds cost and time, and the affidavit must be properly executed or it creates a new compliance issue.
-If the person administering the oath is not authorized to do so, or if the affidavit text does not meet IRCC’s standard, the translation may still be rejected.
-The certified translator route is almost always the cleaner, faster, and more reliable option for documents destined for IRCC.
+The affidavit route carries real friction: it means a separate appointment with a notary or commissioner, it adds cost and time, and the affidavit has to be executed correctly or it creates a new compliance problem.
+If the person administering the oath is not authorized to do so, or if the affidavit text does not meet IRCC’s standard, the translation can still be rejected.
+For documents headed to IRCC, the certified translator route is almost always cleaner, faster, and more reliable.
 For a deeper look at the differences, see our full comparison of certified vs. notarized translation in Canada.

 Certified vs. Affidavit vs. Notarized: Comparison Table

-Applicants frequently confuse these three terms.
-The table below clarifies what each means, who provides it, and whether IRCC accepts it without additional steps.
+These three terms get confused constantly.
+The table below clarifies what each means, who provides it, and whether IRCC accepts it without extra steps.

-The document checklist for your specific program is the authoritative source — always consult it.
-The following categories represent the documents most frequently requiring translation across IRCC programs.
-Any document in a language other than English or French must be translated; the list below is not exhaustive.
+The document checklist for your specific program is the authoritative source, so always consult it.
+The categories below are the documents that most frequently need translation across IRCC programs.
+Any document in a language other than English or French has to be translated, and the list here is not exhaustive.

 Identity and Civil Status Documents

-Divorce decrees and separation documents: If you have been previously married, IRCC needs evidence that prior marriages have legally ended.
+Divorce decrees and separation documents: If you have been married before, IRCC needs evidence that prior marriages have legally ended.
 Divorce documents from foreign courts must be fully translated, including the court’s name, case number, the names of the parties, and the date the decree was issued or became final.

 Death certificates: Required when a previous spouse has died, when proving a family relationship through a deceased parent, or in inheritance-related documentation submitted alongside immigration evidence.

-Name change documents: If your legal name differs between documents because of a formal name change, marriage, or transliteration variation, IRCC may require documentation explaining the discrepancy — and if that documentation is not in English or French, it must be translated.
+Name change documents: If your legal name differs across documents because of a formal name change, marriage, or transliteration variation, IRCC may require documentation explaining the discrepancy.
+If that documentation is not in English or French, it must be translated.

-National identity cards and passports: The biographical page of your passport is already processed by IRCC, but if you submit supplementary national identity documents in another language, translations are required.
+National identity cards and passports: IRCC already processes the biographical page of your passport, but if you submit supplementary national identity documents in another language, translations are required.

 Criminal and Background Records

-Police certificates: IRCC is explicit on this point in its own Help Centre: “If your documents are not in English or French, you must send a translation from a certified translator with your application.
+Police certificates: IRCC is explicit on this in its own Help Centre: “If your documents are not in English or French, you must send a translation from a certified translator with your application.
 We don’t accept translations by family members.”
 Police certificates from countries such as China, South Korea, Mexico, Brazil, Ukraine, India, the Philippines, and many others are typically issued only in the national language.
 A certified translation must accompany every police certificate not issued in English or French.
-The translation must include the issuing authority’s name, date of issue, the subject’s personal information as listed, and any notation regarding criminal record status or lack thereof.
+The translation has to include the issuing authority’s name, date of issue, the subject’s personal information as listed, and any notation about criminal record status or the absence of one.

 Educational Documents

-Diplomas and degrees: Post-secondary credentials from foreign institutions are frequently in the national language of the country of issuance.
-Whether you are attaching a degree to support a study permit extension, a work permit, or an Express Entry profile, the diploma itself must be translated if it is not in English or French.
+Diplomas and degrees: Post-secondary credentials from foreign institutions are frequently in the national language of the issuing country.
+When you are attaching a degree to support a study permit extension, a work permit, or an Express Entry profile, the diploma itself must be translated if it is not in English or French.

-Educational Credential Assessments (ECA) — the WES translation nuance: If you are applying through Express Entry and need a WES Educational Credential Assessment, there is an important distinction to understand.
-WES does not assess your documents for IRCC directly — WES conducts its own evaluation, which IRCC then relies on.
-For the WES evaluation itself, WES requires that any documents not in English or French be accompanied by a translation.
+Educational Credential Assessments (ECA), the WES translation nuance: If you are applying through Express Entry and need a WES Educational Credential Assessment, there is an important distinction to understand.
+WES does not assess your documents for IRCC directly.
+WES conducts its own evaluation, which IRCC then relies on.
+For the WES evaluation itself, WES requires that any documents not in English or French come with a translation.
 WES states that translations must be exact and word-for-word, clear and legible, and completed by a professional translator.
 WES cannot accept handwritten translations, translations of photocopies, or translations done by the applicant.
-Once WES issues your ECA report, that report goes into your Express Entry profile — the WES report itself is already in English.
+Once WES issues your ECA report, that report goes into your Express Entry profile, and the WES report itself is already in English.
 However, if you are also submitting the underlying degree or transcript directly to IRCC as a supporting document (which some programs require), those documents still need compliant certified translations for IRCC’s files.
 The ECA report replaces IRCC’s need to assess your foreign credential, but it does not replace the translation requirement for any foreign-language supporting document you submit directly in your application package.

 Financial Documents